MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     BUGS:
         -Materialene i Stepped_canvas går i minus og tegnes feil vei.
-Finn en fix på dette -If you delete a material then you can not "reset values".
-Must be fixed -When  "delete_material" is called then the "material_control_panel" is not rendered correctly if the mode is in "stepped" mode
-        -If the text for the lowest material must be drawn in a text box, it might be pushed under the canvas if there are other text boxes over it
+Finn en fix på dette -If the text for the lowest material must be drawn in a text box, it might be pushed under the canvas if there are other text boxes over it
-        -If the UI_FRAME_WIDTH is changed, then the CANVAS_PROGRAM_BORDER_WIDTH must also be changed so that it fits the program window correctly

     #HOW TO CREATE AN EXECUTABLE FILE: